Pransav290302/PlantXplore/README.md

 ## Status

-The project is currently **in progress**, under continuous enhancement, and is regularly updated to better meet the needs of farmers worldwide.
+The project is currently **in progress**, under continuous enhancement and is regularly updated to better meet the needs of farmers worldwide.

 ## Inspiration